ianarizpe/MediaHandBoyV1/README.md

 ## THINGS THAT NEED TO BE ADDED (you can add things here too as long as you are implementing other ideas!!)

 1. buttons to navigate BACK to pages
+2. *AN INTRUCTIONS PAGE (FULL OF INFORMATION)*
-2. custom fonts for page headings
+3. custom fonts for page headings
-3. robust playlist
+4. robust playlist
-4. button to enable/disable hand controls
+5. button to enable/disable hand controls
-5. button to turn camera off _optional_
+6. button to turn camera off _optional_
-6. button to show media pipe skeleton _optional_
+7. button to show media pipe skeleton _optional_